s-hariharan/s-hariharan.github.io/about.md

 permalink: about/
 ---

-I am final year undergraduate student studying in National Institute of Technology, Trichy.
+I am a final year undergraduate student studying in National Institute of Technology, Trichy.
 I was brought up in Hosur, India where I completed my higher secondary education.<br>
 The idea of describing events happening through mathematics always fascinated me.
 Fortunately I was able to find the field of Computational Material Sciecne, where mathematical modeling and experiments run in computers leads to better understanding of materials.